whiteand/quartet/README.md

  const isObjectValid = v(isObjectValidConfig)
  const isValid = isObjectValid(obj)
  ```
  As you can see `quartet` also can takes an object as a config.
 All values passed to resulting validation function must be an object.
-All properties - must be validated using validation predicates.
+All properties must be validated using validation predicates.

  But there is some new in this example.
 Let's look at validation for `theUndefined` property:
  ```javascript
  theUndefined: (value, { key, parent }) =>
      parent.hasOwnProperty(key) && value === undefined
 ```
 Predicate takes not only the value to be validated.
 It takes all parents in hierarchy of the object.
-It can be used for such checking of required field.
+It can be used for a such checking of required field.
 Also you can use values of other properties contained in the parent.

-You can do any validation you want using all parents of the value, because has such specifiation:
+You can do any validation you want using all parents of the value, because has a such specifiation:
 ```javascript
 function predicate(
   valueToValidate,